ballerina-platform/ballerina-distribution/docs/building-from-source.md

     Hello, World with IO!
     ```

-## Building Only the Ballerina Runtime with the Tools
+## Build only the Ballerina runtime with the tools

 Follow the steps below to build just the Ballerina runtime with the corresponding tools.